Mia Mohammad Zainul Abedin

-Mia Mohammad Zainul Abedin was a Bangladesh Army Major General.
-He was the former Military Secretary to the Prime Minister of Bangladesh from 2011 to 2019.
-He was a recipient of Bir Bikrom gallantry award.
+Mia Mohammad Zainul Abedin was a Bangladesh Army major general.
+He was the former military secretary to the prime minister of Bangladesh from 2011 to 2019.
+He was a recipient of the Bir Bikrom gallantry award.

 Early life

 Abedin was born on 1 January 1960 in Lohagara, Chittagong District, East Pakistan, Pakistan.
 He graduated from Faujdarhat Cadet College in Chittagong.

 Career

 Abedin was commissioned with the 2nd BMA long course in Bangladesh Army in 1980.

-Abedin was placed in charge of Special Security Force in 2009.
+Abedin was placed in charge of the Special Security Force in 2009.

-On 28 November 2011, he was made the Military Secretary to the Prime Minister of Bangladesh, Sheikh Hasina.
+On 28 November 2011, he was made the military secretary to the prime minister of Bangladesh, Sheikh Hasina.

 Death

 Abedin died on 17 December 2019 in Mount Elizabeth Hospital, Singapore.